 People using these drugs should be aware of the adverse effects and avoid:

 - Hot weather

 - Hot baths

 Risks of Taking Anticholinergic Medications

-The most immediate risk of using anticholinergic drugs is overdose from too much anticholinergic activity and anticholinergic toxicity.
-Using multiple drugs with anticholinergic properties increases the risk of overdose.
+The most immediate risk of using anticholinergic drugs is overdose.
+Using multiple anticholinergic drugs and the use of alcohol also increases this risk.

 Symptoms of an anticholinergic overdose include:

 - Confusion and cognitive impairment

 - Inability to urinate